OneSparse/OneSparse/docs/test_matrix_header.md

 # Every Matrix is a Graph

-In fact every matrix is a graph, whether you think of it that way or not.
+Every matrix is a graph, whether you think of it that way or not.
 And every graph has a corresponding matrix.
 The data that you put into tables can also describe a graph, and thus a matrix.
 These three different ways of thinking about tables, graphs, and matrices is one of the core concepts of OneSparse:

 ![Tables, Graphs, and Matrices](./table_graph_matrix.png)

+While SuiteSparse is optimized for processing sparse matrices and vectors, it also supports optimized kernels for dense objects.
+A dense matrix is just a sparse matrix with all its elements.
+In this case SuiteSparse will automatically store it in a dense optimal format and use CPUs or GPUs appropriately to process them.

 One way of thinking about a "dense" matrix is a fully connected graph, these can be constructed with the `dense_matrix()` function: